Gbenga Aluko: Senate career

 After taking his seat in the Senate in June 1999 Aluko was appointed to committees on Selection, Senate Services (vice chairman), Aviation, Women Affairs, Finance & Appropriation, Social Development & Sports and Local & Foreign Debts.

 He was appointed Deputy Chief Whip of the Senate.

 Later he was appointed Vice Chairman of the Gas Committee and Chairman of the Petroleum Committee.

 Aluko was opposed to plans to privatize the Nigerian Mint.

 He was appointed Chairman of an ad hoc committee to investigate the controversial closure of Savannah Bank by the Central Bank of Nigeria.

 In September 2002, he seconded a motion to set up an ad hoc committee to investigate alleged constitutional and budgetary breaches committed by President Olusegun Obasanjo, which could be grounds for impeachment.

 In October 2002, Aluko replaced Oserheimen Osunbor as Chairman of the Senate Committee on the Independent National Electoral Commission.

 Aluko was involved in controversy when he was among those indicted by a panel chaired by Senator Idris Kuta that investigated financial improprieties by senators.

 The panel and a subsequent ad hoc committee chaired by Senator Victor Oyofo issued reports that found Aluko had overcharged for repairs to senators' quarters and overpriced computers and office equipment supplied to senate members, and recommended that he refund the excess.

-However, in September 2002, the Senate adopted a motion proposed by Aluklo that senate should duly absolve all senators indicted in both reports.
+However, in September 2002, the Senate adopted a motion proposed by Aluko that senate should duly absolve all senators indicted in both reports.